KLemonLab/DpiMGE_Manuscript/SupplementalMethods_MGEs.md

 -   **Real Transposases:** GC\_00000003, GC\_00000040, GC\_00000055,
     GC\_00001693, GC\_00002092, GC\_00002210, GC\_00002310 and
     GC\_00002501.

 -   **Integrases (rve domain):** GC\_00000028, GC\_00000085,
     GC\_00001701, GC\_00001775 and GC\_00002348.

 -   **Other/Partial:** GC\_00000008, GC\_00001669, GC\_00001787,
     GC\_00002105, GC\_00002382, GC\_00002430, GC\_00002460,
     GC\_00002491, GC\_00002679 and GC\_00002805.

-## BOFFO/Clinker: UPDATE & ADD REFERENCES HERE
+## BOFFO/Clinker

-The following files were created with the selected sequences:
+The following files were created with the selected sequences and analyzed with the Bacterial Operon Finder for Functional Organization, aka [BOFFO](https://github.com/FredHutch/boffo) to identify the gene neighborhoods in which the selected genes were located across all 28 D. pigrum genomes

 -   SelectedAnvio7\_Intron.faa: Representative sequence for the
     GC\_00000001 cluster.